ibm-cloud-docs/Cloudant/tutorials/create_query.md

 In this example, the `$gt` (greater than) and `$eq` (equal) operators are used to search for documents that include a temperature that is greater than `20` degrees and a description that contains the value `hot`.
 The results include the `descriptionField` and `temperatureField`, shown in descending order by temperature.

-We use a selector expression like the following example:
+You use a selector expression like the following example:

 ```json
   {